2007–08 Manchester United F.C. season: Knockout phase

-First Knockout Round
+First knockout round

 The first knockout round draw took place on 21 December, and paired Manchester United with Lyon of France.
 The last (and only) time United were paired with Lyon was in the group stage of the 2004–05 UEFA Champions League, in which the away tie finished as a 2–2 draw, while United won the home leg 2–1.
 The away leg was played on 20 February, and saw Lyon go 1–0 up in the 54th minute, through a Karim Benzema shot that went in off the post.
 Carlos Tevez rectified the situation in the 87th minute, pulling United level to make sure that the Red Devils were in half-decent shape for the return leg on 4 March.

 Manchester United started the second leg brightly, probing the Lyon defence for gaps, but to no avail as Lyon gradually fought their way back into the game, knowing they had to score at least once to qualify for the quarter-finals.
 However, as half-time approached, Wes Brown made an overlapping run, before delivering a cross that found its way to Anderson on the edge of the area.
 The Brazilian side-footed the ball goalwards, and the ball broke to Cristiano Ronaldo who fired the ball home from an ever-narrowing angle.
 However, no more goals were to come, Lyon's Kader Keïta coming the closest as he hit the post in the 74th minute.
 Nevertheless, United qualified for the quarter-finals, the first leg to be played on either 1 April or 2 April.